Enforcing Code Compliance

 Ino-Tek and the End-User

-For over twenty years, Ino-Tek has been part of the conversation about Hazardous Materials, the requirements of the Building and Fire Codes and cost-effective implementation for the owner.
-Our years of association and consultation with national, state and local building and fire code organizations, plus our professional staff's knowledge of the code change process, gives us the background and experience to recommend effective code-compliant solutions.
+Since 1996, Ino-Tek has been part of the conversation about Hazardous Materials, the requirements of the Building and Fire Codes and cost-effective implementation for the owner.
+Our years of association and consultation with national, state and local building and fire code organizations, plus our professional staff’s knowledge of the code change process, gives us the background and experience to recommend effective code-compliant solutions.
 Our Proactive Compliance approach prevents approval issues that might cause design changes, add costs and delay building occupancy.